How to Lay Carpet

 Step 5

-Use masking tape to secure neighbouring pieces together and staples the edges to the edge of the tack strip to secure it in place.
+Use carpet tape to secure neighbouring pieces together and staple the edges to the edge of the tack strip to secure it in place.

 how to lay carpet step 5